Welcome to Black Bear Nation!

-Move-in for new students starting in the Fall 2020 semester is on Friday, August 28.
+Move-in for new students starting in both the Spring 2021 and Fall 2021 semesters are TBD.
 If you have any questions about moving in, contact the First Year Center and Transfer Center at 207.581.1420.
 Once here, there’s so much you can do.

 - Get involved.
 Choose from more than 200 diverse clubs and organizations.